adam-TAU/Parallel-Sorting-Regular-Sampling/README.md

 # Parallel-Sorting-Regular-Sampling

 A Parallel Sorting By Regular Sampling algorithm, implemented using OpenMP. <br>
-The number of processors can variable.
+The number of processors is variable.
 To run the program, do the following

 ```